saitharun14/Diabetes-Prediction/README.md

 which is provided here itself

-The data set used in the model has 768 entries and 9 variables namely Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insuline, BMI(Body Mass Index), Diabetes Pedigree Function, Age, Outcome and doesn't contain any null values.
+The data set used in the model has 768 entries and 9 variables namely Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insuline, BMI(Body Mass Index), Diabetes Pedigree Function, Age, Outcome and the enties doesn't contain any null values.

 Discricption of the Variables:
 1. Pregnancies: It is no of pregnancies the patient has had which is in terms of numerical values.(Type: float)